-Liquidity risk is the risk of the Entity not being able to meet its obligations as they fall due.
+Liquidity risk is the risk that the Entity will not be able to meet its obligations as they fall due.
 The Entity's approach to managing liquidity risk is to ensure that sufficient liquidity is available to meet its liabilities when due, without incurring unacceptable losses or risking damage to the Entity's reputation.